-Social Work (BA) + Gerontology MA SF State Scholars Roadmap
+Social Work (BA) + Master of Public Administration: Concentration in Aging in Society SF State Scholars Roadmap

 This roadmap is a suggested plan of study and does not replace meeting with an advisor.
 Please note that students may need to adjust the actual sequence of courses based on course availability.
 Please consult your Degree Planner and an advisor for further guidance.